HITECHCRIME/HC_SG248_Grindin_Fate/README.md

 grinding fate
 i've been grinding fate
-imma say buy into phase erased
+in this place of misery

 well grinding fate
 i've been grinding fate
 fucking rage

-say it all outright\
+say it all outright ya
-let it out
+let it out ya

-gone to filling in our points - say no wrong i've been dealing with these fuckers till i did it right it's been way out ducking just don't say to praise the wrong i've been deader than a corpse in a coffin dealt the hand
+gone to filling in our points - say no wrong i've been dealing with these fuckers till i did it right it's been way out ducking just don't say to praise the wrong i've been deader than a corpse in coffin dealt the hand

-how to say it i've been ready since revival hover till i can leave it all and lay it down i've been grinding my heart out it's the misery
+eyyy how to say it i've been ready since revival hover till i can leave it all out and lay it down i've been grinding my - heart out i'm phasing out i can't say what's been done heart it's the misery

-misery
-i've been grinding
+i've been grinding free
-free
+ready for the take down

-i've been grinding
+i've been grinding free
-free the rebels
-i want their souls
+the rebels i want their souls

-set their souls
+i've been grinding free forever set their souls

-i can't say what's been done
 ```

 ## Lore Notes